Blaze-Scripts/bs-handbags/README.md

 1. Ensure you have the required dependencies installed
 2. Place the `bs-handbags` folder in your server's resources directory
+3. Add the item images to your inventory resource (images folder)
-3. Add `ensure bs-handbags` to your server.cfg
+4. Add `ensure bs-handbags` to your server.cfg
-4. Restart your server
+5. Restart your server

 ## Available Items